 Then people started to notice where the telescopes were pointing.

-Many telescopes and observatories are publically funded, and are required to tell the public what they are doing and what they are looking at, even if they don’t actually show the public the images they’d taken.
+Many telescopes and observatories are publicly funded, and are required to tell the public what they are doing and what they are looking at, even if they don’t actually show the public the images they’d taken.

 For several days following the rumoured gravitational wave detection, telescopes around the world including the Hubble, Chandra, ALMA, VLA and ATCA were all found to be pointing at the same patch of sky.
 There were reports that other projects going on at these telescopes had been cut short by a priority interrupt.
 They were all pointing at a galaxy known only by its catalogue designation NGC 4993.